mitre/caldera/docs/How-to-Build-Agents.md

 At this point, you are ready to make a POST request with the profile to the /beacon endpoint.
 You should get back:

 1) The recommended number of seconds to sleep before sending the next beacon
-2) The recommended number of minutes (watchdog) to wait before killing the agent, once the server is unreachable (0 means infinite)
+2) The recommended number of seconds (watchdog) to wait before killing the agent, once the server is unreachable (0 means infinite)
 3) A list of instructions - base64 encoded.
 ```
 profile=$(echo '{"server":"http://127.0.0.1:8888","platform":"darwin","executors":["sh"]}' | base64)